suha98/Analysis-of-Vehicle-Frequency-Using-SQL/README.md

 # Analysis-of-Vehicle-Frequency-Using-SQL

-Data from 70 traffic sensors was analysed using SQL; the number of vehicles detected was analysed according to location, vehicle type etc.
+Data from 70 traffic sensors was analysed in this project.
+The initial database had records of vehicles at 5 minute intervals.
+Analysis of vehicle frequency was conducted according to location, vehicle type, month, day, and day of week.
+Heatmaps were also produced using Folium and Geopandas to indicate regions with higher frequencies of vehicles.